lennilobel/sql2022-workshop-hol/HOL/3. Security Features/2. Dynamic Data Masking/Dynamic Data Masking.md

 REVERT
 ```

-Running the query as `RegularUser` will now reveal all the data in its original, unmasked state, showcasing how the `UNMASK` permission enables specific users to view the true data behind the masks.
-This demonstrates Dynamic Data Masking's role in selectively obscuring data, and how permissions can be used to control access to the underlying information.
+The output shows that masked data will is now revealed for `RegularUser`.

-By revoking the `UNMASK` permission from `RegularUser`, we enforce the data masking rules again, restricting their access to the original, unmasked data.
-This operation effectively re-applies the masking functions to the data for `RegularUser`.
-Here's how to revoke the permission and observe the effect:
+Let's now revoke the `UNMASK` permission from `RegularUser`, which effectively re-applies the masking functions to the data for `RegularUser`:

 ```sql
 REVOKE UNMASK FROM RegularUser